What Is Brand Positioning?

 After building the product, it doesn’t matter what amount of competitive advantage you have.
 You need to convince your target customers that they need to switch to your brand.
 The final step of any brand positioning strategy is to create brand awareness and persuade your target audience to give the product or service a try.
 You’ll need to have a good marketing strategy and a strong brand proposition encompassed in your value proposition.

 A value proposition is a promise of value your business vows to deliver.
 It shows your customers why they should believe in you and choose your product.
-Through the value proposition, you’ll be able to convince the target customers to choose your brand.
+Through the value proposition, you’ll be able to convince your ideal customers to choose your brand.

 To sum it all up